reframe-hpc/reframe/docs/tutorial.rst

 The :doc:`pipeline` page describes in detail every stage, but the most important stages in terms of the test's lifetime are the "init" and the "setup" stages.

 The "init" stage is where the test object is actually instantiated and for this reason you cannot define a pre-init hooks.
-At this stage, it is not yet determined the system partition and the environment where the test will run, therefore the :attr:`current_partition` and :attr:`current_environ` variables are not set.
+At this stage, the system partition and the environment where the test will run are not yet determined, therefore the :attr:`current_partition` and :attr:`current_environ` variables are not set.
 This happens during the "setup" stage, where also all the test's dependencies (if any) have been executed and their resources can be safely accessed (we will cover test dependencies later in this tutorial).
 Technically, all pipeline hooks could be attached to those two stages, but it's a good programming practice to attach them close to the phase that they manipulate as it makes clearer their intent.